ryanpolasky/HonkBot/README.md

 # 🦆 HonkBot

-**HonkBot** is a fun and chaotic Discord bot that plays sound effects when users send emoji messages in voice channels.
+**HonkBot** is your unhinged little friend that can *actually* make your emojis scream, laugh, bark, and explode right in your voice calls.
-It automatically discovers sound effects for new emojis using an AI model and the Freesound.org API.
+It finds, downloads, and plays sound effects for every emoji you throw its way using an AI model and Freesound.org.
+It’s part chaos, part genius, 100% loud.

 ---